3 national and 22 regional parties declare income of Rs 1163.17 crore

 - The total income of the 3 National & 22 Regional Parties for the FY 2018-19 was Rs 1163.17 cr.

-- BJD reported having the highest income of Rs 249.31 cr, which forms 21.43% of the total income of all the parties analysed, followed by AITC with an income of Rs 192.65 cr or 16.56% and TRS whose income was Rs 188.71 cr or 16.22% of the total income of the 3 National & 22 Regional parties analysed in this report.
+- BJD reported having the highest income of Rs 249.31 cr, which forms 21.43 per cent of the total income of all the parties analysed, followed by AITC with an income of Rs 192.65 cr or 16.56 per cent and TRS whose income was Rs 188.71 cr or 16.22 per cent of the total income of the 3 National & 22 Regional parties analysed in this report.

-- The total income of the top 3 parties amounted to Rs 630.67 cr, which comprised 54.22% of the total income of the political parties analysed, collectively.
+- The total income of the top 3 parties amounted to Rs 630.67 cr, which comprised 54.22 per cent of the total income of the political parties analysed, collectively.

 Comparison of Income of National and Regional Parties, FY 2017-18 and FY 2018-19: